Friday-Sunday, December 16-18, 2016

 For a registration form, click here.
-Please complete and mail registration form by February 1, 2013.
+Please complete and email registration form to firstname.lastname@example.org by January 20, 2017.
 Acceptance into the workshop is on a first-come, first-served basis.
 Preference will be given to students able to attend all three days.

 |Full Workshop (Three Days): $350|